Finite Volume Graph Network(FVGN): Predicting unsteady incompressible fluid dynamics with finite volume informed neural network: Dataset and Data Preprocessing

-In the entire training process of FVGN, numerous parameters related to grid properties are employed, such as the grid cell area, the length of the grid cell edges, and the unit normal vectors of each grid cell edge.
+$\textbf{Data preprocessing}$ \quad In the entire training process of FVGN, numerous parameters related to mesh properties are employed, such as cell area, the length of cell edges or face areas, and the unit normal vectors of each control volume face.
 All these relevant numerical values needed in the finite volume method calculations are precomputed during the dataset generation process.
 Therefore, the data preprocessing of FVGN can be roughly divided into two steps.
-The first step is to compute the area, edge length, and unit normal vector of each cell from the original vertex-based grid $G_{v}(V,E_{v})$ (this study only involves triangular grids).
-Then, the vertex-based grid $G_{v}(V,E_{v})$ is used to compute and generate the cell-centered grid $G_{c}(V,E_{c})$, and the new edge set $E_{c})$, along with edge lengths, areas, and unit normal values, are written into the dataset.
-The second step involves real-time statistical analysis of the mean and variance of each feature on the points or edges input to the neural network during the training process.
-The obtained mean and variance values are then applied to the input features.
-Similarly, for each training step, the mean and variance of the label values are accumulated and used to normalize the label values.
-The introduction of this physics-informed feature normalization\cite{pfaff2020learning}\cite{thuerey_deep_2020} can significantly improve the prediction accuracy of the model.
-And finally, the normalization process on the flow field can be expressed as $\mathbf{u}^{ \prime }=\frac{\mathbf{u}}{\hat{\mathbf{u}}}-\overline{\mathbf{u}}$,$\hat{\mathbf{u}}$ stands for the variance of velocity field $\mathbf{u}$,$\overline{\mathbf{u}}$ stands for the mean of the velocity field, and $p^{ \prime }=\frac{p}{\hat{\mathbf{u}}+\hat{p}}-\overline{p}$,$\hat{p}$ stands for the variance of the pressure field, $\overline{p}$ stands for the mean of the pressure field.
+The first step is to compute the area, edge length, and unit normal vector of each cell from the original cell-centered graph $G_{v}(V, E_{v})$ (this study only involves triangular meshes).
+Then, the cell-centered graph $G_{v}(V, E_{v})$ is used to compute and generate the adjacency relationship of neighboring cells within vertex-centered graph $G_{c}(C, E_{v})$, along with edge lengths (face areas), cell areas, and $G_{c}(C,E_c)$ unit normal vectors, are written into the dataset before training.
+The second step involves real-time statistical analysis of the mean and variance of the features on the vertex and edge in $G_c$ input to the neural network during the training process.
+The obtained mean and variance values are then applied to normalize the input features.
+Similarly, for each training step, the mean and variance of the input features are accumulated through serval training steps.
+The introduction of this physics-informed feature normalization\cite{pfaff2020learning, thuerey_deep_2020} can significantly improve the prediction accuracy of the model.
+And finally, the normalization process on the flow field can be expressed as $\mathbf{u}^{ \prime }=\frac{\mathbf{u}-\overline{\mathbf{u}}}{\hat{\mathbf{u}}}$,$\hat{\mathbf{u}}$ stands for the variance of velocity field $\mathbf{u}$,$\overline{\mathbf{u}}$ stands for the mean of the velocity field, and $p^{ \prime }=\frac{p-\overline{p}}{\hat{p}}$, $\hat{p}$ stands for the variance of the pressure field, $\overline{p}$ stands for the mean value of the pressure field.

-\subsection{Results}
+\section{Results}